jundalisay/amsai/content/english/course/course-1.md

 draft: false
 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
-# meta description
-description : "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore. dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud."
-# course thumbnail
+description : "The Circle of Love is a holistic curriculum to foster the children’s spiritual worldview.
+It presents to the child the circular evolution of the universe, from the infinite consciousness, the creation of space and gases, fire and stars, water and earth, plants and animals to the appearance of human beings and finally saints and sages."
-image: "images/courses/course-1.jpg"
+image: "photos/class.png"
-# taxonomy
-category: "Photography"
+category: "Class"
-# teacher
-teacher: "Clark Malik"
+# teacher: "Clark Malik"
-# duration
-duration : "06 Month"
+# duration : "06 Month"
-# weekly
-weekly : "03 hours"
+# weekly : "03 hours"
-# course fee
-fee : "From: $699"
+# fee : "From: $699"
-# apply url
-apply_url : "#"
+# apply_url : "#"
-# type
-type: "course"
+# type: "course"
 ---